masud0074/my-ios/readme.md

 ## Focus

 I have two active spaces on my phone to minimize hand movement.
 Everything is optimized for reachability and partly aesthetics.
-I use dark mode always on iOS.
-On macOS I tend to vary between light and dark themes.
+I use dark mode most always on iOS.
+On macOS I tend to vary between light and dark themes preferring light theme.

 iPhone for me is a consumption and communication device primarily.
 Everything I can do on the phone, I can do faster and better on [mac](https://github.com/nikitavoloboev/my-mac-os).
-Thus I limit the kinds of activities I do on the phone.
+Thus I limit the kinds of activities I do on the phone and don't do things for long.
 Podcasts, chat, Twitter/Apollo/IG, photography..

 ## Applications